Lightning-AI/pytorch-lightning/docs/source-fabric/api/fabric_methods.rst

 .. code-block:: python

     with fabric.init_module(empty_weights=True):
+        # creation of the model is very fast
-        # the model allocates no memory, all weights are uninitialized
+        # and depending on the strategy allocates no memory, or uninitialized memory
         model = MyModel()

     # weights get loaded into the model